diyradiolab/ultrasonic_xmit_recieve_separate_units/README.md

 This is for radio class

 .INO files are arduino files.
+Code is mostly AVR-GCC C code.